alexwelcing/cloudcms/README.md

 - Prettier
 - Nuxt-content (w/ exensible support for markdown and code-blocks)

-##### Optional extra setup
+### Optional extra setup

 - Git LFS (store uploaded images outside the main repo)
 - Netlify LM (Netlify’s Git LFS support)

 ## 🎉 Getting Started

 - A new repository in your GitHub account with the code
 - Full Continuous Deployment to Netlify's global CDN network
 - Control users and access with Netlify Identity
 - Manage content with Netlify CMS and Nuxt-content

 Once the initial build finishes, you can invite yourself as a user.
 Go to the Identity tab in your new site, click "Invite" and send yourself an invite.
 Start with by registering a regular email-account (not OAuth yet!) with a [generated password](https://passwordwolf.com/).

 You should be up and running, ready for personalization!

-### These extra steps are only necessary if you want to upload large media in Netlify CMS:
+### These extra steps are only necessary if you want to upload large media in Netlify CMS

 This way it doesn't clutter up your repo with large unmanageable files.
 But *do know* that it is easier to add later than undoing it later.

 1. **[Install git-lfs](https://git-lfs.github.com/)** on your computer and remove the `#` in the project's `.gitattributes`